baseboxorg/jeffskinnerbox.github.io/content/articles/cheatsheet-vim-commands.md

 * [How to copy text from vim to an external program?](http://unix.stackexchange.com/questions/12535/how-to-copy-text-from-vim-to-an-external-program)

 ## Requires More Research
-These links should be explored to see it additional information could be gathered for this cheat sheet.
+These links should be explored to see what additional information could be gathered for this cheat sheet.

 * [Another Vim Cheat Sheet](http://www.terminally-incoherent.com/blog/reference/vim-cheat-sheet/)